A culturally rich and inspiring city camouflaged by its business peripheral.

 Alternatively, receive complimentary food and drinks in one of our excellent airport lounges.
 Start your holiday in style with more room, comfortable seating, unlimited Wi-Fi and entertainment.

 Need currency for your trip abroad?
-Then look no further and head to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
+Whether you’re looking to top up your Euros before you fly, or withdraw a few UK pounds for your return, head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.
+Convenient and fast, Travelex’s ATM machines are operational 24/7, ready for any time of flight.
+They offer both pounds and Euros, and accept most major cards.

 Average temperature in Brussels